sarmadalihassan/twitter/README.md

  2. Uses redis to cache frequent requests
  3. Uses Cloudinary CDN for media
  4. Truffle with Infura for deploying contracts
  5. Web3 to communicate with contracts
- 6. Winston for loggin
- 7. Node-Cron to expire funds donated to a hashtag+
+ 6. Node-Cron to expire funds donated to a hashtag+
- 8. Works internationally, handles every timezone.
+ 7. Works internationally, handles every timezone.
 So an expiry date set by a person in EST takes effect in EST.

 ## Deployed At heroku